LYK-love/LYK-love.github.io/source/_posts/Backpropagate Manually.md

 # Note: The local gradient

 The gradient of a variable has the same shape with the variable itself.
-For instance, if `y` has shape [32,1], `y.grad` must have shape [32,1].
+For instance, if `y` has shape [32,1], then `y.grad` has shape [32,1].

-However, in PyTorch a variable can be broadcasted to another shape, and it's the latter one actually participates the computation.
+However, in PyTorch a variable can be broadcasted to another shape, and it's the latter one that actually participates the computation.
 In this sense, the so-called "local gradient" of the variable is actually the local gradient of the broadcasted one, and has the same shape with the broadcasted one.

 In this article, when I refer to "**local gradient**" of a variable, I refer to **the local gradient of the broadcasted one**, and it always **has the same shape with the broadcasted one**.
-One can say that t<u>he local gradient of a variable doesn't have to have the same shape with it</u>.
+One can say that t<u>he local gradient of a variable doesn't have to be the same shape as it</u>.
 This shouldn't be confusing.

 After we get the local gradient (for the broadcasted one), we multiply it with the upstream gradient, **the result will have the shape as the broadcasted one**.